jrouaix/Mutopic/README.md

 ### Exception handling

-Since no exception will buddle from a handler, a OnSubscriptionException event is exposed to collect eventual exception.
+Since no exception will bubble from a handler, a OnSubscriptionException event is exposed to collect eventual exception.
 Use it to log errors !

 ```csharp